Adam L. Jahns “Inside the Huddle” columns runs in game-day editions of the Chicago Sun-Times.

 In the Dolphins’ season opener last week, Cutler was 24 of 34 for 230 yards and a touchdown to help Miami beat the Los Angeles Chargers.

 Since being drafted in the first round by the Giants in 2011, he has appeared in all 16 games only once in his career because of injuries.

 In Chicago, he’s known as the $18.5 million placeholder.
 In Pittsburgh, he’s commonly referred to as the “Steelers Killer.”

-In the latest episode of Halas Intrigue, the Chicago Sun-Times’ Patrick Finley talks to Mitch Trubisky about his selection as the Bears’ quarterback:
+In the latest Halas Intrigue, the Sun-Times’ Patrick Finley examines the best time for the Bears to start rookie Mitch Trubisky: